sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

 - [Computed Field methods](doc:computed-field-methods)
 - [Sections](doc:section)

-Or, to get started quickly, see:
+Or, for a getting started tutorial, see:

 - [Getting Started](doc:quickstart)